The-ArkIDE-Project/ArkIDE-Home/src/resources/markdown/guidelines/moderation.md

-# PenguinMod Moderation Expectations
+# ArkIDE Moderation Expectations
 These guidelines define exactly how you should handle interacting with projects, the website, and users.
 Please read ***the entire document*** to understand everything about moderation.

+## INSOMNIA64 STOP CHANGING PROJECT DISCRIPTIONS WHEN THERES NOTHING WRONG WITH IT

-## I am a PenguinMod user, not moderator
+## I am a ArkIDE user, not moderator
-Please see the [Uploading Guidelines](https://penguinmod.com/guidelines/uploading), you ***will only receive update notifications for the Uploading Guidelines***, not the moderator guidelines.
+Please see the [Uploading Guidelines](https://ArkIDE.com/guidelines/uploading), you ***will only receive update notifications for the Uploading Guidelines***, not the moderator guidelines.
 This document will not serve much of a purpose to non-moderators and will refer to many moderator-only aspects of the website, meaning you cannot do most of the things listed.

 ## Our expectations
-When moderating PenguinMod, we expect you to handle conflicts, disagreements, spam, etc with a mature and formal fashion.
+When moderating ArkIDE, we expect you to handle conflicts, disagreements, spam, etc with a mature and formal fashion.
 If you are talking to users, please use English with minimal spelling mistakes or weird grammar (acronyms, onomatopoeias, etc) to make sure the messages can be translated properly across most languages. ***Avoid*** using weird formatting (markdown), hyperlinks (URLs), or unnecessary symbols in your messages as well.

 Profanity (curse/swear words) or inappropriate messages ***will not be tolerated.***

-On top of this, ***do not do anything that intentionally creates problems for the PenguinMod team.***
+On top of this, ***do not do anything that intentionally creates problems for the ArkIDE team.***
 This means abusing the moderation tools we give you or intentionally hitting usage limits to cause harm to a project, user, or the platform.

 ## What if another moderator is breaking the rules?